Tony Rivera

-Javier Espinosa Romero (born December 30, 1973) is a Mexican luchador, or masked professional wrestler, best known under the ring name Tony Rivera.
+Javier Espinosa Romero (born December 30, 1973) is a Mexican professional wrestler, best known under the ring name Tony Rivera.
 As Rivera he is currently working on the Mexican professional wrestling independent circuit portraying a tecnico ("Good guy") wrestling character.
 Rivera worked for Consejo Mundial de Lucha Libre (CMLL) for over 10 years, followed by him working on the Mexican independent circuit, particularly for International Wrestling Revolution Group (IWRG) and International Wrestling League (IWL).
 He originally worked as an Enmascarado or masked wrestler under the ring names Paris and Renegado ("The Renegade") but has used the name Tony Rivera since 1996.
 Following his departure from CMLL he became an advocate for wrestlers rights and pay, including Rivera organizing a blockade of one of CMLL's major shows, the 2011 Juicio Final.

 Professional wrestling career

 Espinosa trained for his professional wrestling debut under Benny Castello and made his professional wrestling debut in 1994 under the ring name Paris, a masked wrestling persona.
 In 1995 he changed his ring persona and mask becoming known as Renegado ("The Renegade").
 As Renegado he lost a Luchas de Apuestas, or bet match to Zumbido.
 Following the match he was forced to unmask, state his birth name and age per Lucha Libre traditions.